Setting up an ECE service

 Connecting with families and whānau

-To set up a quality ECE service, you will also need to put time, planning and effort into effective communication with parents, whānau and communities.
+To set up a quality early learning service, you will also need to put time, planning and effort into effective communication with parents, whānau and communities.

-Engaging parents and whānau in the ongoing assessment of their child's learning, and sharing educational aims, will help improve the home learning environment and reinforce learning between home and the ECE service.
+Engaging parents and whānau in the ongoing assessment of their child's learning, and sharing educational aims, will help improve the home learning environment and reinforce learning between home and the early learning service.

-This is a potentially powerful role for ECE services.
+This is a potentially powerful role for early learning services.

-If I want to set up an ECE service, where do I start?
+If I want to set up an early learning service, where do I start?

 Last reviewed: Has this been useful?
 Tell us what you think.